 Studies have also investigated the gender patterns in parent–child political discussions, but the amount of political discussions does not seem to vary based on parents and children’s gender.
 While earlier studies found that children discuss politics more often with their fathers than mothers (Noller and Bagi 1985), more recent research has found no significant difference between fathers and mothers (Hooghe and Boonen 2015; Mayer and Schmidt 2004; Shulman and DeAndrea 2014).
 Similarly, while Noller and Bagi (1985) found that parents discuss politics more often with their sons, Mayer and Schmidt (2004) find they discuss it as much with their daughters than sons.

 Overall, the link between mothers and daughters’ political engagement is robust, but studies are less clear about the father–son link in political engagement.
 As Gidengil, Wass, and Valaste (2016) suggest, this might be the result of two separate processes.
 First, as a result of observer-model similarity, children tend to model their behaviour and attitudes after same-gender models (Bussey and Bandura 1999).
-Second, mothers, as primary caregivers, have more opportunities to influence their children’s political engagement than fathers and therefore have a stronger overall influence on their children’s political engagement (Bhatti and Hansen 2012a).
+Second, mothers, often the primary caregivers, have more opportunities to influence their children’s political engagement than fathers and therefore have a stronger overall influence on their children’s political engagement (Bhatti and Hansen 2012a).

 Parents might also encourage gender norms in their way of educating their children.
 For example, Cicognani et al. (2012) suggest that adolescent boys are encouraged to be more autonomous and to participate in a higher number of groups outside the family than girls.
 However, recent studies have found that parents are just as likely to encourage autonomy among boys and girls (Bumpus, Crouter, and McHale 2001).
 A meta-analysis (Lytton and Romney 1991) also found that there is no difference in how parents treat their children when it comes to amount of interaction, achievement encouragement, warmth, nurturance, responsiveness, material reward, encouragement of dependency, discouragement of aggression, and clarity of communication.
 However, parents did encourage sex-typed activities among their children and give more physical punishment to boys in Western, non-North American countries.
-Fathers’ disciplinary strictness was also stronger than mothers.
+Fathers’ disciplinary strictness was also stronger than that of mothers.

 Peers